k-box/k-box/docs/developer/developer-installation.md

 ```bash
 git clone https://github.com/k-box/k-box.git
 ```

+> If you want to contribute, please review also the [contribution guidelines](../../contributing.md)

 > on Windows you might want to set `core.autocrlf=false` and `core.safecrlf=true`, to keep the line endings we have in our source files.